Overseas student numbers

 The new Labour government has sought to distance itself from what it has described as the “mixed messaging” of previous governments on international students.
 In July 2024, the Education Secretary, Bridget Phillipson, said the government unambiguously welcomed international students and valued their contribution to universities, communities, and the country.

-Reconciling their objectives towards international students with broader UK immigration policy has presented challenges to successive governments and resulted in some policy instability, as reflected by changes made over recent years to student visa holders’ rights to work, sponsor relatives and change visa category.
+The Labour government is also committed to reducing net migration.
+Reconciling objectives towards international students with broader UK immigration policy, including reducing net migration, has presented challenges to successive governments and resulted in some policy instability, as reflected by changes to international students’ rights to work, sponsor relatives and switch into other visa categories.

 The UK Government’s International Education Strategy sets out actions to meet ambitions to: